AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Integration testing is one of the crucial stages of the software testing process.
 With the growing complexity of software systems, effective integration testing becomes more critical to identify issues before they cause significant problems.
 There are several best practices regarding integration testing, and it can be challenging to know where to begin.

-This article will discuss 7 integration testing best practices you can incorporate into your software development process to ensure your system works efficiently and effectively.
+We present the best practices for integration testing that you can incorporate into your software development process to ensure your system works efficiently and effectively.

 1- Start integration testing early